 We helped her create a structure under which a third party would, following her death, have power to take into account both the needs of the family, and the businesses.
 This would ensure the value of the businesses could be protected for the family in the long term.

 Your long term business partner may have very different ideas about what should happen after your death.
-Make sure you agree a plan.Damian Bloom, Partner – Private Client
+Make sure you agree a plan.Damian Bloom, Partner - Head of Private Client

-Following the death of an entrepreneur, both the interests of the family, and the business need strong representation.Paul Whitehead, Partner - Private Client
+Following the death of an entrepreneur, both the interests of the family, and the business need strong representation.Simon Phelps, Partner - Private Client